mdhamed238/MiniC-Interpreter/INSTALL.md

   https://matthieu-moy.fr/spip/?Pre-compiled-RISC-V-GNU-toolchain-and-spike

-This is known to work on Ubuntu 20.04, 20.10 and 22.04.
+This is known to work on Ubuntu 22.04 and 24.04 (older releases are still available on the same page).
 Use at your own risk anywhere else.
 It contains the RiscV tools, ANTLR, and Pyright (a type-checker for Python used in the labs).

 If this works for you, perfect, you can stop here.